Linoleic Acid: Benefits, Uses, & Side Effects

 Cannabinoids can be created synthetically, naturally found in plants, or made by our bodies.
 When our bodies make them, they’re called endocannabinoids.

-The body makes two known endocannabinoids, anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
+The two most well studied endocannabinoids are anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
 Of these two, only 2-AG is fully acting, which means it can bind to both CB1 and CB2 receptors.

 The Linoleic Acid Path